enso-org/enso-archive/docs/types/contexts.md

 > - Contexts (e.g. IO) are represented using `T in IO`.
 Multiple contexts are
 >   combined as standard `(IO | State Int)`, and it is written the same in arg
 >   position.
+> - Do we definitely want to use monads, or can we use arrows or other
+>   interpreter-based effects systems?
+These may aid with parallelism analysis.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->